 King Lear at Shakespeare’s Globe

-King Lear is at the Shakespeare’s Globe from 10th August until 14th October 2017.
-For further information or to book visit their website here.
+King Lear is at Shakespeare’s Globe from 21st June until 24th July 2022.
+For further information or to book visit the theatre’s website here.